Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/complex-lit-shader.md

 # Complex Lit Shader

 The Complex Lit Shader is similar to the Lit shader, but it adds advanced material features.
-These features often are considerably more resource intensive and therefore are only supported on relatively new hardware.
+These features often are considerably more resource intensive and therefore are only supported on [Unity Shader Model 4.5](https://docs.unity3d.com/Manual/SL-ShaderCompileTargets.html) hardware.
 Complex Lit shader is always rendered using forward rendering and used as a fallback shader in deferred rendering.
 Complex Lit contains all the features that are incompatible with deferred rendering.
 This Shader uses the most computationally heavy [shading model](shading-model.md) in the Universal Render Pipeline (URP).

 ## Using the Complex Lit Shader in the Editor